 - When you select Connection Type as Public IP, enter the IP address and port number of the database host machine.

-Database Account The name of the MySQL database user created for data migration.
+Database Account The name of the MySQL database user for data migration.
 Password The password of the database user.
 In the Target Profile section, configure the parameters.

 If you want to reference the configurations of an existing data source, click Quick Fill next to Target Profile and select the required data source from the drop-down list.
 Then, the parameters in the Target Profile section are automatically populated.
 If you need to save the current configuration as a new data source, click on the Save icon located on the right side of the Quick Fill.